hosh-shell/hosh-shell.github.io/README.md

 # Hosh

-Hosh is an experimental shell, featuring:
+<a href="https://github.com/hosh-shell/hosh">Hosh</a> is an experimental shell, featuring:

 - **portability**¹
     - written in Java 11, distributed as [Uber-JAR](https://imagej.net/Uber-JAR)